zd2horton/secondtest/_posts/2024-08-10-KojimaIslandTank.md

 ```

 <p style="text-align: center;">
-This sufficed for the tunnel cameras, but the cutscene camera's movement was created by moving from designated points in a basic way, as seen in this extract:</p>
+Though this was enough for the tunnel cameras, the cutscene camera's movement was done by basic movement from designated points as shown:</p>

 ```cs
 	if (this.transform.position != point1.transform.position)